 We therefore have a complaints procedure which should be used to raise issues with the University.
 We would ask that you do this as soon as possible so that we can seek resolution at the earliest opportunity.

-As we adapt as a University community to new ways of studying, working and moving about our spaces there will need to be a change to our usual behaviours.
+As we continue to adapt as a University community to new ways of studying, working and moving about our spaces there will be a continued need for our usual behaviours to adjust.
 In order to respect the personal safety of every student and member of staff, and indeed the wider community, and ensure we can all help to keep the University a safe place to study and work, in line with Government advice we have developed a supplemental Student Charter to support this, please read it carefully and ensure you follow the principles:

 As a University we will: